Wonder Woman (2017 film): Development

 In 2010, Warner Bros. stated that a Wonder Woman film was in development, along with films based on DC Comics superheroes the Flash and Aquaman.
 Both Wonder Woman and Aquaman were still under consideration for solo film subjects as of June 2013.
 DC Entertainment president Diane Nelson said Wonder Woman "has been, since I started, one of the top three priorities for DC and for Warner Bros.
 We are still trying right now, but she's tricky."
 On October 5, 2013, WB chairman and CEO Kevin Tsujihara said he wanted to get Wonder Woman in a film or on TV.
 Shortly afterward, Paul Feig said he had pitched the studio an idea for Wonder Woman as an action-comedy film.
 The studio then began to search for female directors to direct the film.
-While Michelle MacLaren was the studio's initial choice to direct (and while she initially indicated interest), she eventually left the project due to creative differences.
+While Michelle MacLaren was the studio's initial choice to direct standalone film, and while she initially indicated interest, she eventually left the project due to creative differences.